-The letters of credit for the Series 2008 Bonds and the Series 1995B Bonds are subject to certain financial covenants, the most restrictive of which is a restriction concerning unrestricted cash and investments plus leadership campaign pledge receivables as a percentage of total debt.
+The letter of credit on the Series 2008 Bonds is subject to certain financial covenants, the most restrictive of which is a restriction concerning unrestricted cash and investments plus leadership campaign pledge receivables as a percentage of total debt.

-Total interest expense is \$218 for the year ended March 31, 2022.
+Total interest expense is \$567 and \$218 for the years ended March 31, 2023 and 2022, respectively.

-The following table presents the amounts and the locations of the amounts relating to the Society's interest rate swap in the Society's financial statements as of and for the year ended March 31, 2022:
+The following table represents the amounts and the locations of the amounts relating to the Society's interest rate swap in the Society's financial statements as of and for the years ended March 31, 2023 and 2022:

-Statement of financial position information - Interest rate swaps \$ 17

-Statement of activities information:

-Change in the fair value of interest rate swap agreements 602
+2023 2022 Statement of financial position information - Interest rate swap \$ 220 \$ 17 Statement of activities information: Change in the fair value of interest rate swap agreements Interest expense 203 (10) 602 (190) Total gain on interest rate swap \$ 193 \$ 412

-Interest expense (190)

-Total loss on interest rate swaps \$ 412

-^{}Both interest expense and the change in the fair value of the interest rate swaps are classified in the statement of activities and recorded in the Center for Science of Animal Care and Welfare expense line.
+\Both interest expense and the change in the fair value of the interest rate swap are classified in the statement of activities and recorded in the animal health, welfare, care, and programs expense line.